iredmail/docs/en_US/installation/0-install.iredmail.on.openbsd.md

 ## Start iRedMail installer

-It's now ready to start iRedMail installer, it will ask you several simple questions, that's all steps to setup a full-featured mail server.
+It's now ready to start iRedMail installer, it will ask you several simple questions, that's all required to setup a full-featured mail server.

 > For Chinese users: Our domain name `iredmail.org` is blocked in mainland
 > China since Jun 04, 2011, please run below command with a nearest mirror